 Casablanca is a small, easy-to-miss restaurant on Lincoln Boulevard in Venice.
 One would assume it’s North African, right?
 Wait – is that parking space marked “Humphrey Bogart“??
 Named for the classic movie, not the cuisine, it contains one of the world’s largest collections of Casablanca memorabilia.

 But – never fear – the food is NOT an afterthought!
-Start with fresh, hot, handmade flour tortillas that are so fluffy, they nearly float off the plate.
-Dip them in the mild green salsa with chunks of fresh avocado and soft cheese.
+Start with fresh, handmade flour tortillas that are so fluffy, they nearly float off the plate.
+Dip them in the mild green salsa with chunks of fresh avocado and cheese.
 In the evenings, don’t miss the margarita cart with its smiling bartender who will create a custom drink for you using one of their 250 tequilas.
 I’m all about the smoky mezcal with a chili tequila float on top.
 Be warned, though: these are not the made-with-bottled-mix margaritas you get at a chain restaurant — they are absolutely delicious but decidedly deadly.

 Of course, you can get traditional Mexican dishes too – but, really, why would you??